bruceravel/demeter/documentation/Athena/output/index.rst

 ===========

-Although :demeter:`athena` handles all of your XAS data processing chores, there are many other things you may want to do with you data, such as preparing beautiful plots for publication or importing data into :demeter:`artemis`.
+Although :demeter:`athena` handles many of your XAS data processing chores, there are many other things you may want to do with you data, such as preparing beautiful plots for publication or importing data into :demeter:`artemis`.
 This chapter explains the various kinds of